 Potted plants require more frequent watering than those in the ground.

 Crassulas are slow-growing succulents and do not need much feeding.
 They will benefit from a small amount of organic fertilizer in mid-spring when they start actively growing.

 Many Crassulas do well in the same container and soil for many years.
-Repot as needed, preferably in spring, at the beginning of a period of active growth.
+Repot as needed, preferably in spring, at the beginning of the period of active growth.
 Make sure the soil is dry before you begin repotting, then gently remove the pot.
-Knock away the old soil from the roots and place the plant in new or the same pot with a fresh potting soil mix.
-Leave you Crassula dry for a week or so, then begin to water lightly to prevent root rot in your plant.
+Knock away the old soil from the roots and place the plant in a new or the same pot with a fresh potting soil mix.
+Leave your Crassula dry for a week or so, then begin to water lightly to prevent root rot in your plant.